wenhu0701/ScisorATAC/README.md

-# ScisorATAC (alternative splicing analysis per cell state which is defined by multivelo output)
+# Alternative splicing analysis per cell state which is defined by multivelo output

 #v1.1a_exonInclusion_CTspecific_case_control.sh